-Mark Rutherglen brought the SUBWAY® restaurants brand to NZ in 1994 after seeing potential and opportunity within the fast food industry for great tasting, healthy food.
+SUBWAY® restaurants started in NZ in 1994 after seeing potential and opportunity within the fast food industry for great tasting, better food.

-New Zealand now boasts over 250 stores throughout the country, and SUBWAY® restaurants has become a very popular and well respected brand offering high quality product and great service and providing Kiwis with a fresh, fun and healthy choice.
+New Zealand now boasts over 250 stores throughout the country, and SUBWAY® restaurants has become a very popular and well respected brand offering high quality product and great service and providing Kiwis with a freshly made, better choice.